mtroyernl/LoRaWAN-ESP8266/README.md

 ## Bill of Materials
 All of the parts for these builds can be ordered through local electronics suppliers or directly though Chinese suppliers with Ebay, AliExpress or others.
 Below is a Bill of Materials suggested for this project:

 - Wemos D1 Mini (ESP8266) $3-5 - It is recommended to order 4 or 5 of these devices for all micro processor projects.
 Even for devices that do not required WiFi, the ESP8266 price point can not be beaten.
+The ESP8266 is also significantly faster than most Arduino boards but has fewer IO ports.
 - Wemos D1 Mini Shields $2 - Order at least 10 of these for prototyping if you want to go this route.
 - Prototyping breadboard $0.40 - Search for "double side prototype pcb tinned universal breadboard 5x7cm".
-These are ideal and low cost Prototyping breadboards for any project built in a small box.
+These are ideal and low cost prototyping breadboards for any project built in a small box.
 - RFM95 at 868MHz $9-12 - This is the basic LoRa module with a Semtech tranciever chip.
-Be sure to get the version appropriate for your region (e.g. 868 for Europe, 915 for North America and Australia).
-If you are in the EC, Google "ebay RFM95 868" to see whats available.
-Note that modules come preinstalled with the appropriate firmware for each frequency region.
+Be sure to get the version appropriate for your region (e.g. 868MHz for Europe, 915MHz for North America and Australia).
+If you are in Europe, google "ebay RFM95 868" to see what's available.
+Note that modules come pre-installed with the appropriate firmware for each frequency region.
 Double check that you are ordering the appropriate product for your region.
-It is best to order at least 3 in case one arrives DOA or you fry one accidently.
+It is best to order at least 3 in case one arrives DOA (Dead on Arrival) or you *fry* one accidently.
 - DHT22 Temperature/Humidity Sensor $4 - Order at least 2-3 of these.
 - Light-Dependent Resistor $0.50 - Normaly these come in lots of 20 or more.
-- Resistors: 10K, 4K7, 2K2, 1K -  It is best to order an assortment of through hole resistors if you do not already have them on hand.
+- Resistors: 10K, 4K7, 2K2, 1K -  It is best to order an assortment of thru-hole resistors if you do not already have them on hand.
-- 8.2cm wire antenna (nil) - I have used a coil copper antenna tuned for 868MHz.
+- 8.2cm wire antenna - I used a coil copper antenna tuned for 868MHz.
 Alternatively, an 8.2cm piece of wire will also work fine.

 ## Hardware Schematic
 The hardware schematic for the build is below.
 All pins on the ESP8266 except D3/GPIO 0 are used.
 9 of the 16 pins on the RFM95 are used.
 Ignore the references to the RFM69 and 96.
 There is still learning to be done with E-CAD !